tudor-filimon/crm-agent/README.md

 Given the heavy prescence of customer analysis for optimization and marketing in the e-ccommerce landscape, I believe that an agent assistant to help one perform these activities and automate would be helpful :)

+Note!
+Ralph also has an optional **yolo mode** which can be turned on in the chat_local.py file.
+This will remove human approval and let Ralph take control over our campaign/email generation.

 ## 🎯 What I Learned

 - Built an AI agent using **LangGraph** and **OpenAI**